HL7/cqf-recommendations/pages/documentation-libraries.md

 Data type attributes referenced from CQL SHOULD NOT use quoted identifiers and SHOULD use camelCase.

 Examples of attributes conforming to this requirement are given below.
-For a full list of valid of attributes, refer to an appropriate data model specification such as International Patient Summary.
+Note however that the full list of valid attributes, is specified by the data model.
+For example, the following are valid attributes in FHIR:

 ```cql
 period